lekhakpadmanabh/Summarizer/README.md

      u'Wherever the Congress has slipped to third or fourth position in a state, anti-incumbency has favoured the No 2 party, leaving the No 3 party out in the cold.', u'Despite these setbacks, the Congress remained either No 1 or No 2 in other states.', u'Even if it slips to No 3 in state after state, it is easily No 2 at the national level.']

-There is an `entities` attribute for Summarizer instances which prints out any proper nouns it could detect using nltk helpers.
+There is an experimental `entities` attribute for Summarizer instance which prints out any proper nouns it could detect using nltk helpers.
+Switch it on by using `entities=True` while instantiating Summarizer.